Carina-P/Skiers-Destinations/README.md

 - Navigate the website using **navbar**
 - **Carousel with photos** in beginning of page to inspire users.
 - **Markers** at ski resorts in the map.
-- Beside marker: find **short facts** in InfoWindow about resgort.
+- Beside marker: find **short facts** in InfoWindow about resort.
 Thus user is able to **compare different resorts**.
-- When user **choose a resort** - **information**, as forecast and snow conditions, **about the resort** is shown close to the map.
+- When user **choose a resort** - **information**, as forecast and snow conditions, **for the resort** is shown close to the map.
 - An **updated list** of the **10 most popular ski resorts** with name of the place and its ranking.
 - **Overall average grading is calculated** from users input.